Skip To Main Content

 Possibilities for Growth

-● Increase the number of teachers participating in LETRS training
+• Increase the number of Pre-Kindergarten teachers participating in EC LETRS

 Section H: Previous School Year SMART Goals and Progress Toward Those Goals